biolushuai/Dual-GNN-for-Imbalanced-Paratope-Prediction/README.md

 conda activate paralora
 ```

-Tested with Python 3.9, PyTorch 2.1–2.3 (CUDA 11.8/12.1), a single
-consumer-grade GPU (≥ 16 GB) is enough for ParaLoRA fine-tuning; ParaDG
-trains in minutes on one GPU.
+Tested with Python 3.9, PyTorch 2.1–2.3 (CUDA 11.8/12.1), a single consumer-grade GPU (≥ 16 GB) is enough for ParaLoRA fine-tuning; ParaDG trains in minutes on one GPU.

 ## Data

 Two datasets are used by the paper and both can be rebuilt from this repo:

-1. **Parapred sequence splits** — already included under `data/paralora/`
+1. **Parapred sequence splits** — already included under `data/paralora/`; columns`sequence,label,mask` with per-residue binary paratope labels).
+No download needed to train the sequence branch.
-   (552 complexes: 386 train / 83 val / 83 test; columns
-   `sequence,label,mask` with per-residue binary paratope labels).
-No
-   download needed to train the sequence branch.
-2. **PECAN structure dataset** — rebuild it from the official split lists in
+2. **PECAN structure dataset** — rebuild it from the official split lists in `data/splits/pecan-paratope-{train,val,test}.txt`:
-   `data/splits/pecan-paratope-{train,val,test}.txt` (195/101/148 complexes):

    ```bash
    python -m scripts.run_all fetch-pdb \